 News & Information

-First National Bank is proud to announce the winners of its eleventh annual Customer Photo Calendar Contest.
-Fourteen color photographs have been chosen from over 225 entries, and each winning photographer will be awarded a $150 cash prize.
-The images will appear in the Bank’s 2019 desk calendar and wall calendar, which will be available to customers in all offices of First National Bank by mid-November.
+First National Bank is proud to announce the winners of its thirteenth annual Customer Photo Calendar Contest.
+Fifteen color photographs have been chosen from over 150 entries, and each winning photographer will be awarded a $150 cash prize.
+The images will appear in the Bank’s 2021 desk calendar, wall calendar and tide chart, which will be available to customers in all offices of First National Bank by mid-November.

 Get a sneak peek of the winning entries on our Facebook page.
 (Opens in a new Window) (Opens in a new Window)

 - Financial institutions across Maine have activated their pandemic response plans to minimize impact on the delivery of financial services and keep members, customers, and employees safe.

 - Families and businesses may experience financial hardships due to the coronavirus emergency.
 Maine’s financial institutions are willing and available to provide support.
 Consumers and businesses are urged to take an active role in contacting their credit union or bank if they would like to learn more about the products and services available to them.